 2. Aero Precision M5E1

-Aero Precision is my preferred AR manufacturer, and I’ve taken multiple match wins and several deer with their guns.
-They are an industry leader, and they even make parts for big name brands, though they’ve become an incredibly popular brand in their own right, especially among builders.
+My preferred AR manufacturer is Aero Precision, and I’ve taken multiple match wins and several deer with their guns.
+They are an industry leader, and they even make parts for big-name brands, though they’ve become an incredibly popular brand in their own right, especially among builders.

 If you’re looking for a 6.5 Creedmoor upper, they have great options.
 I have one myself and I love it.